kennyvel/kennyvel.github.io/_portfolio/med-insight.md

 - A MongoDB database for storing a user's test results
 - Endpoints for interacting with the database

-I personally edited endpoints and the graph component to make sure the graph would properly display the five latest results for each individual type of test.
+I personally edited endpoints and the graph component to make sure the graph would properly display the five latest results and the threshold values for each individual type of test.
 I also helped with the user authentication and adding them to the database, with the user's ID being their unique Google OAuth token.
 At the end, I documented the endpoints, scraper, and database for future development.

 {% include gallery %}